Quantitative stability and numerical analysis of Markovian quadratic BSDEs with reflection: Introduction

-Due to the quadratic growth condition, we will work with bounded terminal data in order to further take advantage of the properties of BMO martingales, the latter of which are used ubiquitously in the numerical analysis of quadratic BSDEs without reflection, see \cite{JCAR}, \cite{IDR} and \cite{Richou2011} for example.
+Due to the quadratic growth condition, we will work with bounded terminal data in order to further take advantage of the properties of BMO martingales, the latter of which is used ubiquitously in the numerical analysis of quadratic BSDEs without reflection, see \cite{JCAR}, \cite{IDR} and \cite{Richou2011} for example.
 To be more specific, we first obtain some fundamental properties of the solution to the quadratic BSDE with reflection (\ref{Y}), that is, the BMO property of the martingale integrand $Z*W$ and the $L^p$-integrability of $\int^T_0 |Z_t|^2 dt$ and $K_T$.
-Next, working under a new equivalent probability measure induced by $Z*W$, we utilize the reverse H\"{o}lder inequality to obtain the estimate of the variation of $Y$ part for any order in terms of the difference of driven forward processes, followed by the estimates on $Z$ and $K$ parts equipped with appropriate norms.
+Next, working under a new equivalent probability measure induced by $Z*W$, we utilize the reverse H\"{o}lder inequality to obtain the estimate of the variation of the solution component $Y$ for any order in terms of the difference of underlying forward processes, followed by the estimates on the solution components $(Z,K)$ equipped with appropriate norms.
 Finally, transferring back via John-Nirenberg inequality, we obtain the explicit dependence of the variation of the solutions under the original probability measure.
 See Theorem 3.2 for further details.